 D. S. Kolovos, A. García-Domínguez, L. M. Rose, and R. F. Paige, “Eugenia: towards disciplined and automated development of GMF-based graphical model editors,” Softw.
 Syst.
 Model., vol. 16, no. 1, pp. 229–255, Feb.
 2015.

 D. Steinberg, F. Budinsky, E. Merks, and M. Paternostro, EMF: eclipse modelling framework.
 2008.

 F. Jouault, F. Allilaire, J. Bézivin, and I. Kurtev, “ATL: A model transformation tool,” Sci.
 Comput.
 Program., vol. 72, no. 1–2, pp. 31–39, 2008.

-Assistant Professor at Escuela Politécnica Nacional in Quito (Ecuador).
-PhD candidate in the ISSI research group at Universitat Politècnica de València in Valencia (Spain).
-My research focuses on the continuous delivery of cloud resources based on Model-Driven Engineering, Cloud Computing and DevOps.
+I am Assistant Professor at the Department of Informatics and Computer Science, Escuela Politécnica Nacional (EPN) in Ecuador.
+I received my Ph.D. in Computer Science from Universitat Politècnica de València.
+My research areas of interest are Model-Driven Engineering, Cloud Computing, DevOps, and Empirical Software.
+Currently, my research focuses on the continuous delivery of cloud resources based on Model-Driven Engineering and DevOps.